 xmllm is a JS utility that makes it easy to get structured data from LLMs, using a boring, time-tested, semantically enriched human-writable/readable syntax that is resilient and forgiving of human-made (and thus, LLM-made) mistakes.

-PLEASE: This is very experimental.
-I <u>have</u> shipped fully operable apps with xmllm but please have patience whenever trying to derive structured data from LLMs.
+PLEASE: This is experimental.
+However I <u>have</u> shipped fully operable apps with xmllm.
+But please have patience whenever trying to derive structured data from LLMs.
 It's not as deterministic as normal programming.
-You can find demos and examples in the xmllm_demos repo.
-Shipped live at xmllm.j11y.io if you want to have a play (rate-limited so apologies for any issues!)
+You can find demos and examples in the xmllm_demos repo, shipped live at xmllm.j11y.io if you want to have a play (rate-limited so apologies for any issues!)

 I'm looking for collaborators and testers to help me improve this library.